Office of Academic Enrichment

 Service-Learning Scholars Roundtable

-Want to get involved with the Office of Service-Learning?
+Want to get involved with the Office of Service-Learning and Community-Engaged Teaching?

 Consider joining the Service-Learning Scholars Roundtable (SLSR).
-The SLSR is a listserv maintained by the Office of Service-Learning, and is the best way to get the latest news on what service-learning is up to at Ohio State.
-With a current membership roster of over 200 members from a variety of disciplines, the SLSR has the opportunity to advise Office of Service-Learning staff on vision and direction for service-learning and assist with planning and implementation of faculty development workshops.
+The SLSR is a listserv maintained by the Office of Service-Learning and Community-Engaged Teaching, and is the best way to get the latest news on what service-learning is up to at Ohio State.
+With a current membership roster of over 200 members from a variety of disciplines, the SLSR has the opportunity to advise Office of Service-Learning and Community-Engaged Teaching staff on vision and direction and assist with planning and implementation of faculty development workshops.

 Use this website to sign up for the roundtable.